cloud-gov/compliance-docs/PS-Policy.md

 See PS-7.

-Whenever Cloud Operations, or any other team or individual, discovers that any GSA, 18F, or cloud.gov information security policies or procedures have been violated, they must immediately follow the [cloud.gov incident notification procedures (which also notifies GSA Information Security teams)](https://docs.cloud.gov/ops/security-ir/) and notify the System Owner, information system Authorizing Official, and the individual's direct supervisor via GSA email, separately.
+Whenever Cloud Operations, or any other team or individual, discovers that any GSA, TTS or cloud.gov information security policies or procedures have been violated, they must immediately follow the [cloud.gov incident notification procedures (which also notifies GSA Information Security teams)](https://docs.cloud.gov/ops/security-ir/) and notify the System Owner, information system Authorizing Official, and the individual's direct supervisor via GSA email, separately.
 All notifications must occur within 24 hours of detecting a policy or procedure violation.

 The System Owner is responsible for immediately terminating the individual's access to the information system.
 The System Owner is also responsible for coordinating a cross-divisional ["incident retrospective"](https://drive.google.com/drive/folders/0B58iDAWKmw_BSEtqcUFFQ041MHc) exercise and report within 5 business days of the incident.
 All post-mortem reports should include remediations to reduce the chance of, or prevent, similar incidents in the future.
 The report is sent to the information system's Authorizing Official.